joshfriesen/CSSE-370-JF/log.md

 Phase 5 Test Cases
 16. passes ANDI accessibility tests

+Phase 6 Test Cases
+17. pulls weather data from api
+18. button displays current temp and gives user choice to request more data
+19. more data is shown when clicked by user, called from openweathermap

 Notes
 The pages are currently unplanned, but will be dedicated to poetry